Women in Afghanistan: Violence against Afghan women

+Intimate partner violence and honor killings

+The most common type of violence against women worldwide is intimate relationship violence (IPV).
+For more than 40 years, violence against women in Afghanistan has coincided with high conflicts.
+Many Afghan women report having been the victim of physical, spiritual, or sexual insults by their romantic partners.
+Physical violence accounts for the majority in Afghanistan.
+Also, possessing a respondent or husband with at least a primary education was associated with the lowest level of reporting violence.
+Afghan women have a high incidence of IPV backstory, and several sociodemographic parameters, such as conflicts in Afghanistan and level of education, make them more susceptible.

 Honor killings

+In Afghan families, there is a marked difference between private and public behavior.
+In private, ideas and responsibilities are often shared, and individual personality can outweigh traditional subordinate roles.
+Moral misconduct may be tolerated until it becomes public, at which point severe punishment is expected to preserve male and family honor.
+Public reputation is paramount, which is why urban women typically show restraint in public, while rural women are expected to appear properly submissive.
+A family's social standing depends heavily on the public behavior of its female members, with deviations from accepted roles leading to moral condemnation and social exclusion.

 In 2012, Afghanistan recorded 240 cases in which women were the victims of honor killings.
 Of the reported honor killings, 21% of them were committed by the victims' husbands, 7% of them were committed by their brothers, 4% of them were committed by their fathers, and the rest of them were committed by other relatives of the victims.

 In May 2017, the United Nations Assistance Mission in Afghanistan concluded that the vast majority of the perpetrators of honor killings were not punished.

 On 12 July 2021, a woman in Faryab Province was beaten to death by Taliban militants and her house was set alight.

 In Balkh Province in August 2021, Taliban militants killed an Afghan woman because she was wearing tight clothing and because she was not being accompanied by a male relative.